subrockmann/artsificial/README.md

 with Compositional Pattern Producing Networks, while exploring the possibilities for the different patterns and color palettes that can be produced.

+### Introduction

+Compositional Pattern Producing Networks (CPPNs) are a variation of Artificial Neural Networks with an architecture based in mathematical functions and guided by genetic algorithms.
+CPPNs may include many more functions than only Sigmoid and Gaussian and the choice of applied functions can be biased towards different types of produced patterns and regularities.
+For example, Linear functions can be applied in order to produce linear or fractal-like patterns.
+Furthermore, neuroevolution techniques like Neuroevolution of Augmented Topologies (NEAT) can be applied to evolve CPPNs.

 ### Project's story

 All of us had the chance to be selected for the Intel® Edge AI Scholarship Challenge at Udacity.